RISE Webinar Series

 The Research on International Studies in Education (RISE) Webinar Series, organized by AIR, showcases research using data from international studies and promotes sharing and discussion about how data-based evidence can be used for improving educational outcomes.

-On February 22nd, the American Institutes for Research will host a presentation and discussion on a recently released report using data from the Program for International Assessment of Adult Competencies (PIAAC) titled Highlights from the U.S. PIAAC Survey of Incarcerated Adults: Their Skills, Work Experience, Education, and Training.
+On February 22, 2017 the American Institutes for Research hosted a presentation and discussion on a recently released report using data from the Program for International Assessment of Adult Competencies (PIAAC) titled Highlights from the U.S. PIAAC Survey of Incarcerated Adults: Their Skills, Work Experience, Education, and Training.
 This report provided information on skills and competencies of the incarcerated adults, comparing to that of adults in U.S. households.
 The report also reported on the extent of inmates’ participation in formal education, empowerment classes (such as parenting or personal finance management), and job training programs.

 On November 9, 2016 the American Institutes for Research hosted a presentation and discussion on the analysis of large-scale international assessment data.
 Analyses often focus on average student performance; in particular, how a country’s average performance compares to that of other countries and how it has changed over time.
 However, such a focus provides little insight into a country’s success in educating students across the achievement distribution, especially its low- and high-performing students.